Building & Expansion

 In addition, the Hood usually offers more than 100 special programs, exhibitions, lectures, and gallery talks throughout the year—most of these events open to the public.

 All of this activity stretched the Hood’s ability to meet its mission.
-Demand from students and faculty for access to the museum’s galleries and its one object-study room outstripped availability.
-To ensure the museum can meet the needs of students, faculty, and the community, Dartmouth had to renew and expand the Hood.
-It undertook a $50 million expansion and renovation that will increase the museum’s floor size by 50 percent and allow staff to potentially triple student classroom visits.
+Demand from students and faculty for access to the museum’s galleries and its one study-storage space outstripped availability.
+To ensure that the museum could meet the needs of students, faculty, and the community, Dartmouth had to renew and expand the Hood.
+It undertook a $50 million expansion and renovation that increased the museum’s floor size by 50 percent and allowed staff to potentially triple the museum’s student classroom visits.

 - The addition of three technology-enhanced object-study rooms within a state-of-the-art object-study center, tripling curricular access for faculty and students from 40 departments and interdisciplinary programs and all four schools (Arts & Sciences, Geisel School of Medicine, Guarini School of Graduate and Advanced Studies, Thayer School of Engineering, and Tuck School of Business)